naidu199/CodeWay-ML-/README.md

 Logistic Regression, Random Forests, or Gradient Boosting to predict churn.

-DATA SET LINK:
+DATA SET LINK: www.kaggle.com/datasets/shantanudhakadd/bank-customer-churn-prediction

 Task-4: SPAM SMS DETECTION
 -Building an AI model that can classify SMS messages as spam or legitimate.
 Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages.

-DATA SET LINK:
+DATA SET LINK: www.kaggle.com/datasets/uciml/sms-spam-collection-dataset

 Task-5: HANDWRITTEN TEXT GENERATION
 -Implementing a character-level recurrent neural network (RNN) to generate handwritten-like text.
 Train the model on a dataset of handwritten text examples, and let it generate new text based on the learned patterns.

-DATA SET LINK:
+DATA SET LINK: paperswithcode.com/dataset/deepwriting DATA SET LINK: paperswithcode.com/dataset/iam